Search This Blog

+Terrain, its impact on description and its role in campaigns, often gets forgotten.
 This post is part of a series on how different kinds of shoreline can be used in adventures, encounters and campaigns.
 Shorelines are often overlooked as interesting locations for fictional encounters and events.
+I'll be updating this post a shoreline at a time.

 By Physical Characteristic: